MaziBond/DevOps-Projects/Project_002_Basic_Git_Project/README.md

 The git add . command stages all changes, and git commit -m "Initial commit" commits the changes with a descriptive message.

 ## Working with branches
 Understanding how to create, manage, and merge branches is fundamental to efficient and organized development.
-In this guide, we'll delve into the essential concepts of working with branches in Git and explore how they contribute to a more flexible and collaborative coding environment.
+This guide, will delve into the essential concepts of working with branches in Git and explore how they contribute to a more flexible and collaborative coding environment.

 ### 1. Creating a New Branch: